Our Trade-off Life: How the 80/20 rule leads to a healthier, wealthier life

 a.
 Pareto Principle Background

 Baseball and the Pareto Principle.
 According to the Baseball Almanac and Major League Baseball, the 2022 league batting average was .243.
 This means the hitter was successful about 24% of the time.
 In 2022, 70% of batters achieved at least a .243 batting average.
 This represents an almost 80/20 split -- where 70% of players achieve average batting success about 24% of the time.
-It is likely that no single governing body calculated the best baseball rules to achieve this (almost) 80/20 rule.
-In the case of baseball, competitive rules like salary caps evolved to create a competitive trade-off environment that optimized the outcomes for all baseball parties based on their collective trade-offs.
-Thus, the trade between the market participants looks like this:
+Baseball's governing body did not calculate the best baseball rules to achieve this (almost) 80/20 rule.
+In the case of baseball, competitive rules like salary caps, pitching rules, bat requirements, etc. evolved.
+The rules became a competitive trade-off environment that optimized the outcomes for all baseball parties based on their collective trade-offs.
+Like in the case of the Adam Smith-inspired invisible hand market environment, the trade between the market participants looks like this:

 The Pareto Principle, while not always exactly 80/20, is a great rule of thumb to apply to many human behavior situations requiring trade-offs.
 In the not-as-exacting social sciences and human behavior, the Pareto Principle is analogous to mathematical constants like Pi or e.

-Another way to look at it -- when people are free to choose their individual trade-offs within a stable system, the individual trade-offs will aggregate to converge on an 80/20 systems outcome.
+The Pareto Principle operating thesis -- when people, also known as participating agents, can choose their trade-offs within a stable system, the individual trade-offs will aggregate to converge on an 80/20 system outcome.

 b.
 Pareto Principle and Healthy Habits

 In the case of healthy habits, we want to avoid bad habits.
 But then the question becomes "What healthy habits should we seek?"
 We have choices about how to implement healthy habits.
-Just look at a typical New Year's resolutions list:
+Just look at a typical New Year's resolutions list, along with the percentage of total survey respondents choosing each resolution:

 Courtesy of Forbes Magazine

 A common mistake is when people initiate the "perfect" or "best" diet or the "most rigorous" exercise routine or savings and investment program.
-The problem is, those "bests" often have higher rates of non-compliance. [vii] That is, people will start with great intentions, but discontinue the great healthy behavior and return to the bad habit.
+The problem is that those "bests" often have higher rates of non-compliance. [vii] That is, people will start with great intentions, but discontinue the great healthy behavior and return to the bad habit.
 On average, people do not stick with their New Year's resolutions.
-As in the earlier baseball example, think of your exercise benefits and compliance ability as trade-offs just like the trade-offs for baseball fans deciding whether to go to an upcoming home game.
-Non-compliance with healthy habits is a big problem.
-In the context of decision-making, deriving value from a healthy lifestyle change is a TRADE-OFF with compliance with the healthy lifestyle change.
+As in the earlier baseball example, think of baseball fans deciding whether to go to an upcoming home game similar to your exercise benefits and ability to attend to those healthy exercises.
+They all involve life trade-offs.
+Non-compliance with healthy habits is a big challenge.
+In decision-making, deriving value from a healthy lifestyle change is a TRADE-OFF with compliance with the healthy lifestyle change.
+Think of the trade as the current you for the future you.

+An Aristotelean principle is that "We are what we repeatedly do.
+Excellence, then, is not an act but a habit."
 So what would Pareto do?
 Pareto suggests there is an in-between point between bad and great.... this is a good habit.
-Good habits are where you achieve 80% of the benefit, but are also much more likely to stay compliant.
-When creating healthy habits, my suggestion is to start with good habits.
-But most importantly, a good habit is a habit you are likely to maintain.
-Then, over time, you can move to an even better habit once you establish "good."
+Good habits are where you achieve 80% of the benefit, but are much more likely to stay compliant.
+When pursuing healthy habits, it helps to start with good habits that fall into your "more likely to comply" category.
+Then, you can move to an even better habit over time once you establish the "good" baseline.
+The Pareto approach is a process for achieving Aristotelian excellence.

 Let's walk through the diagram:

-Expected Value: In the previous diagram, notice the non-linear, Pareto-like nature of the "Bad - Good - Great" group descriptions along the horizontal desired outcome dimension.
+Determine the expected value: In the previous diagram, notice the non-linear, Pareto-like nature of the "Bad - Good - Great" group descriptions along the horizontal desired outcome dimension.
+By multiplying the percent of value received by the probability of compliance, the expected value for each group is estimated.

 While "Great" provides an opportunity to achieve 100% of the value, you have a low chance of achieving that value.